SumoLogic/sumologic-documentation/docs/csa/audit-and-compliance.md

 * [PCI Compliance](/docs/integrations/pci-compliance/).
 Apps for payment card industry (PCI) compliance.
 * [Google Cloud Audit](/docs/integrations/google/cloud-audit/).
 App to monitor activities and track the actions of administrators in your Google Cloud Platform projects.
 * [AWS Security Hub](/docs/integrations/amazon-aws/security-hub/).
 App to view your security state within AWS and your compliance with security industry standards.
 * [Microsoft Office 365 Audit Source](/docs/send-data/hosted-collectors/ms-office-audit-source/).
-App to to track and monitor usage of Microsoft Office 365.
+App to track and monitor usage of Microsoft Office 365.

 ### Use case: PCI compliance